 Oops, I should not be letting this info out.

 I just wanted to point out to others to carefully scan their comments for the obvious signs of comment spam, and using Feedburner as a URL gateway is a new approach.
 And by all means, if you are a WordPress blogger, get Spam Karma 2 today.

-The post "The Smell of Comment Spam Sizzling at Feedburner" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2006/05/the-smell-of-comment-spam-sizzling-at-feedburner/) on May 26, 2006.
+The post "The Smell of Comment Spam Sizzling at Feedburner" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2006/05/the-smell-of-comment-spam-sizzling-at-feedburner/) on May 26, 2006.